miguelriemoliveira/OptimizationUtils/README.md

         data.height = value
 ```

-and with this the parameters dog weight and dog height can be defined:
+now the parameters dog weight and dog height can be defined:

 ```python
 from functools import partial